Skip to main content

 List of UNC Courses in Ethics

-One capstone course in ethics, for which Scholars may choose between mentored research and mentored experiential learning.
+One capstone course in ethics, for which Scholars may choose between mentored experiential learning and mentored research.
 These experiences serve to deepen and put into practice student knowledge of ethics and ethical problems.
-Scholars typically complete this requirement with a member of the Parr Center academic staff.

 Mentored Research